Nicholas I of Russia: Legacy

-There have been many damning verdicts on Nicholas' rule and legacy.
-At the end of his life, one of his most devoted civil servants, A.V.
-Nikitenko, opined, "the main failing of the reign of Nicholas Pavlovich was that it was all a mistake."
+There have been many damning verdicts on Nicholas' rule and legacy, despite occasional efforts to revive his reputation.
+At the end of his life, one of his most devoted civil servants, Aleksandr Nikitenko, opined, "the main failing of the reign of Nicholas Pavlovich was that it was all a mistake."

-In 1891 Lev Tolstoy popularised the nickname Николай Палкин (Nicholas the Stick) in reference to the military discipline associated with the late emperor.
+In 1891 Lev Tolstoy popularised the nickname Николай Палкин (Nicholas the Stick) in reference to the late emperor's passion for military discipline.

-However, from time to time, efforts are made to revive Nicholas's reputation.
-Historian Barbara Jelavich, on the other hand, points to many failures, including the "catastrophic state of Russian finances", the badly-equipped army, the inadequate transportation system, and a bureaucracy "which was characterized by graft, corruption, and inefficiency".
+Historian Barbara Jelavich points to many failures, including the "catastrophic state of Russian finances", the badly-equipped army, the inadequate transportation system, and a bureaucracy "characterized by graft, corruption, and inefficiency".

 Kiev University was founded in 1834 by Nicholas.
 In 1854, there were 3600 university students in Russia, 1000 fewer than in 1848.
 Censorship was omnipresent; historian Hugh Seton-Watson writes: "the intellectual atmosphere remained oppressive until the end of the reign."

-As a traveler in Spain, Italy and Russia, the Frenchman Marquis de Custine wrote in his widely-read book La Russie en 1839 (English translation: Empire of the Czar: A Journey Through Eternal Russia) that, inside, Nicholas was a good person, and behaved as he did only because he believed he had to: "If the Emperor has no more of mercy in his heart than he reveals in his policies, then I pity Russia; if, on the other hand, his true sentiments are really superior to his acts, then I pity the Emperor."
+The Frenchman Marquis de Custine wrote the widely-read travel book La Russie en 1839 (Empire of the Czar: A Journey Through Eternal Russia).
+He speculated that Nicholas had a kind heart, but his sincere sense of duty forced him to impose severe discipline: "If the Emperor has no more of mercy in his heart than he reveals in his policies, then I pity Russia; if, on the other hand, his true sentiments are really superior to his acts, then I pity the Emperor."

-Nicholas figures in an urban legend about the Saint Petersburg–Moscow Railway.
-When the route was planned in 1842, he supposedly demanded the shortest path be used - despite major obstacles in the way.
-The story says he used a ruler to draw the straight line himself.
-This false story became popular both at home and abroad as an explanation of how badly Russia was governed.
-By the 1870s, Russians were telling a different version, claiming the tsar was wise to overcome local interests that wanted the railway diverted this way and that.
-What actually happened was that the road was laid out by engineers, and Nicholas endorsed their advice to build in a straight line.
+According to a popular legend, when the Saint Petersburg–Moscow Railway was planned in 1842, Nicholas drew a straight line between the cities on a map, and decreed this as the path of the new rail line.
+Some ridiculed this as the epitome of Nicholas' mindless despotism, while others praised the tsar for overcoming local interests that wanted the railway diverted their own way.
+In fact, however, the tsar had merely endorsed the straight path recommended by engineers.